 - Format: Binary

-What is an .MIO file?
+What is a .MIO file extension?

 .MIO file extension is created by Mioplanet Technologies. .MIO has been classified as Executable Files.
 The format of .MIO file is Binary.